Adamtaranto/TE-Reunite/README.md

   locations overlapping >= 1bp with at least one other member of the cluster.
 Use as guide to curate and merge redundant reference repeats.

+  **--writeoverlaps**

+  If set with 'reportoverlaps', write groups of potentially redundant reference repeats to multi FASTA files for inspection.